 - A rare glimpse into the business side of the technology industry

 - A chance to grow your peer network

-- Exposure and insight into Google’s internship program and non-technical career opportunities
+- Exposure and insight into Google’s internship program and business career opportunities

 The BOLD Immersion program takes place in multiple regions around the world, is open to higher education students, and is committed to addressing diversity in our company and the technology industry.
 Students that identify with a group historically excluded from the technology industry are encouraged to apply.
 Please note that program structure, dates, and duration vary depending on location.
 Review the tabs above to see if you qualify for the program nearest you.

 Looking for the BOLD Internship?

 The Building Opportunities for Leadership and Development (BOLD) Internship Program is a paid summer internship for rising undergraduate seniors that are interested in working in technology and full-time opportunities at Google.
 The program aims to expose historically underrepresented students in this field to career opportunities in the industry and to prepare all entry-level talent to be ambassadors for diversity, equity, and inclusion in their careers.
-Students from all schools, and students who identify with a group that is historically underrepresented in the technology industry, including but not limited to Black, Hispanic, Native American, students with disabilities, and veterans, are encouraged to apply.
+Students from all schools and students who identify with a group that is historically underrepresented in the technology industry, including but not limited to Black/African American, Hispanic/Latinx, American Indian, students with disabilities, and veterans are encouraged to apply.

 To learn more and apply, head to our BOLD Internship page.